Primus19/securepen/EKS-DEPLOYMENT.md

    - Deploy to your EKS cluster using the Kubernetes manifests
    - Output the Load Balancer URL for accessing the application

+### Troubleshooting Common Issues

+#### Backend Pod Crashes (SIGSEGV)
+If you encounter backend pod crashes with SIGSEGV errors:
+- The application now uses node:18-slim instead of Alpine to avoid compatibility issues
+- Memory limits have been increased to 1Gi to prevent out-of-memory errors
+- Native modules are properly built with required dependencies

+#### Load Balancer URL Not Appearing
+- The GitHub Actions workflow now explicitly outputs the Load Balancer URL in multiple ways:
+  - As a GitHub Environment variable
+  - As a GitHub Output variable
+  - As a GitHub Notice
+  - In the workflow logs

 ### Manual Deployment (if needed)

 1. Configure AWS CLI and authenticate with ECR: